dbt-labs/docs.getdbt.com/website/docs/docs/cloud/enable-dbt-assist.md

 3. Click **Edit** in the top right corner.

 4. To turn on dbt Copilot, toggle the **Enable account access to AI-powered features** switch to the right.
-The toggle will slide to the right side, activating the dbt Copilot experience.
+The toggle will slide to the right side, activating dbt Copilot.

 5. Click **Save** and you should now have the dbt Copilot feature enabled to use.